 Until very recently there was an invisible line dividing researchers using one approach from those using the other.
-It is only in Amman and Tucci (2018) that the value function approach and the approximation method are used to solve the same problem and their solutions are compared.
+It is only in Amman et al. (2018) that the value function approach and the approximation method are used to solve the same problem and their solutions are compared.
 In that paper the focus is on comparing the policy function results reported in Beck and Wieland (2002), through the value function, to those obtained through approximation methods.
 Therefore those conclusions apply to a situation where the controller is dealing with a nonstationary process and there is no penalty on the control.
 The goal of this paper is to see if they hold for the more frequently studied case of a stationary process and a positive penalty on the control.
-To do so a new value function algorithm has been written, to handle several sets of parameters, and more general formulae for the cost-to-go function of the approximation method are used (Amman and Tucci (2018)).
+To do so a new value function algorithm has been written, to handle several sets of parameters, and more general formulae for the cost-to-go function of the approximation method are used.
 The remainder of the paper is organized as follows.
-The problem is stated in Section 2.
-Then the value function approach and the approximation approach are described (Section 3 and 4, respectively).
+The problem is stated in Sect.
+2. Then the value function approach and the approximation approach are described (Sects.
+3 and 4, respectively).
 Section 5 contains the experiment results.
-Finally the main conclusions are summarized (Section 6).
+Finally the main conclusions are summarized (Sect.
+6).

-2. Problem statement
+2 Problem Statement

-The problem we want to investigate dates back to MacRae (1975) and it closely resembles that used in Beck and Wieland (2002).
+The discrete time problem we want to investigate dates back to MacRae (1975) and it closely resembles that used in Beck and Wieland (2002).
 For this reason it is going to be referred to as MBW model throughout the paper.
-It is defined as subject to
+It is defined as follows: Finding the control that minimize the cost functional, i.e.